When people think back to Shadowlands and what they remember most, the Jellycat will be one aspect that stands out.

-It was only through rampant anti-Spelltome propaganda from people with sinister motives that we ended up with a walking tree mount, so we're glad to see the Soaring Spelltome mount coming to World of Warcraft this coming week, when Legion Timewalking comes back to the game.
+It was only through rampant anti-Spelltome propaganda from people with sinister motives that we ended up with a walking tree mount, so we're glad to see the Soaring Spelltome mount coming to World of Warcraft this week, when Legion Timewalking returns the Mage Tower challenges to the game.

-World of Warcraft Shadowlands patch 9.1.5 is now live, and with it will come Legion Timewalking and the return of the Mage Tower for two weeks starting on December 7th.
+World of Warcraft Shadowlands patch 9.1.5 is now live, and with it will come Legion Timewalking and the return of the Mage Tower for two weeks starting on December 7th, but the Mage Tower gets an additional two weeks on top of that, and will close with maintenance in the first week of January.

 I mean, not just Torghast -- I feel like the return of Legion's Mage Tower in patch 9.1.5 and the Horrific Visions from Battle for Azeroth should also have taught them a few things -- but I'm definitely curious what you guys think the Torghast (and to a lesser extent, the Maw and Korthia) experience should teach Blizzard about making soloable content for players.